• Send Us a Message

 The example below shows cutting a 9½" square.

-Just add 6" to the measurement you line up to on the second ruler.
-That will be the width of the piece you cut.
+Whatever measurement you line up to on the second ruler, the entire width you'll be cutting will be that measurement plus the 6" of the first ruler.

 To cut wider pieces from the full width of fabric folded once, you could connect two 24" rulers side-by-side or connect a 12" & 24" ruler as shown below.